FOCUS-The New Jet Set: How the COVID-driven boom in private jets is still flying high

 Jet Linx charges a $25,000 membership fee as well as per-flight fees, according to its website.

-Subscription-based Wheels Up Experience UP.N said its service costs members $80,000 a year.
+Subscription-based Wheels Up Experience UP.N, which offers membership starting at $2,995, excluding flights, has said active members on average spend over $80,000 a year.

 Jet Linx saw sales of jet cards jump 40% last year compared with 2019, Walker said.